ibm-datapower/datapower-tutorials/datapower-docker-compose-hello-world/datapower-docker-compose-hello-world.md

 If there's a wrong note, Earl or Carl (we never know what to call him) lets us know so the band can lock in their sound for their tour.

-A container like cURL would drive tests in the pre-deployment phases of a container-based CI/CD system.
+A container like `curldriver` would drive tests in the pre-deployment phases of a container-based CI/CD system.

 ### Manager -- `docker-compose`